Design - Terms and Conditions

 (a) the Reference Schedule;

-(b) these General Conditions; and
+(c) these General Conditions;

-(c) Schedule 1 – Scope and Price.
+(d) Schedule 1 – Scope and Price;

 4.2 (Final agreement) The Contract constitutes the entire, final and concluded agreement between the Parties as to its subject matter.
 It supersedes all prior representations, agreements, statements and understandings between the Supplier and the Principal (whether oral or in writing).